Tryon Road Uniting Church: Heritage listing

 As at 9 August 2011, the Tryon Road Uniting Church, constructed in 1914 in the Federation Gothic style with Arts & Crafts influences, is of aesthetic significance at the State level.
 Externally and internally, the church complex is an unspoiled instance of Australian Edwardian design.
 Harmonious furnishings and stained glass from distinguished Sydney firms contribute to a beautiful interior, and enhance its Arts & Crafts design.
 The organ has historic, social and technical significance at State level.
 It comprises pipework from an early Irish organ used at St Mary's Cathedral, Sydney, in 1839, purchased for the Wesleyan Church first in Macquarie Street and later York Street; it was rebuilt and enlarged at different times by the important Sydney builders Charles Jackson and William Davidson and the great Melbourne firm of George Fincham & Sons.
 It is a rare instrument with unusual size and power, and interesting tonal character.
 The organ case is of cedar and possesses unusually high quality design and workmanship.
-It has recently been restored to its Macquarie Street glory.
+It has been restored.
 The complex comprises church and hall and is of local significance for its social associations with Lindfield from the early years of the suburb to the present time.
 It is a rare instance of church premises designed by the Roseville architect William Slade, who also designed the Roseville Uniting Church, and many other local buildings in the late nineteenth and early twentieth centuries.

 Tryon Road Uniting Church was listed on the New South Wales State Heritage Register on 19 September 2003 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Tryon Road Methodist church is of historical significance as part of the story of the growth of the North Shore suburbs in the early 20th century.
 This church replaced an earlier Methodist church which stood on another site nearby.
 The church contains an organ of great historic significance, the first portion originally being imported from Ireland for St Mary's Cathedral in 1839, it contains a significant amount of pre 1870s pipework which is rare in Australia.
 It is also one of the largest nineteenth century pipe organs in NSW.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.